Samantha-norrie/vikelabs-drafts/VikeLabsIntro.md

 We are a group of hardworking students at the University of Victoria (UVic) who build software together.
-In addition to supporting projects, VikeLabs also hosts workshops and social events for the UVic tech community?
+In addition to supporting projects, VikeLabs also hosts workshops and social events for the UVic tech community!

 ## Current Projects